jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

  - The real gimmick is melding with Maelle, Child of Lumiere.
 Meld is 100% the mechanic to sell the transformation
     - 23/09/2025: Getting meld to work has been nothing but failure.
 I give up.
 Alicia will now be standalone.
  - 6/10/2025: Meld is back on the menu!
 Got it to work finally!
 Also extended null rod effect to Chroma and Lumina tokens.
+ - 3/11/2025: Exchanged abilities with human Alicia.
+Canonist exemption changed from Nevrons/Gradient to Painters/Gradient.
+Reduce Chroma sac activation cost from 3 to 2 tokens.

 ## Ballet